EOA-Blockchain-Labs/ethereumonarm/docs/user-guide/consensus-clients.rst

 The Nimbus beacon chain and validator are now enabled.

 .. tip::
-  If you want to enable the Checkpoint sync to get your Consensus Client node up and running in minutes, get a valid Checkpoint URL (see above section **"Checkpoint Sync"**) and add the flag ``--trusted-node-url=$CHECKPOINT_URL`` to
+  If you want to enable the Checkpoint sync to get your Nimbus node up and running in minutes, get a valid Checkpoint URL (see above section **"Checkpoint Sync"**) and add the flag ``--trusted-node-url=$CHECKPOINT_URL`` to
-  the ``/etc/ethereum/nimbus.conf``file replacing ``$CHECKPOINT_URL`` for your URL.
+  the ``/etc/ethereum/nimbus.conf`` file replacing ``$CHECKPOINT_URL`` for your URL.
 Then restart the beacon node.